When decorating your home, finding the right kind of lightbulbs is of crucial importance. But how do you know what works best?

 These bulbs are not long-lasting.
 On average, they can function for around 1,300 hours.
 But given that they are cheap, that’s not a bad deal.
 The inconvenience arises when you realise that you must change the bulbs frequently.

 If you hate visiting the market to pick up light bulbs now and then, you should purchase them in bulk.

 By now, you must have understood that LEDs are a better option.
-And because of that, it gets very difficult to find anything but LED light bulbs on the market these days.
+And because of that, it gets challenging to find anything but LED light bulbs on the market these days.
 However, there are still a few burning questions that we would like to answer to help you make a fully-informed decision.

 As stated above, LEDs offer a diverse range of colours.
 So, you can keep it cool white or change it to warm yellow according to your requirement.
 You can even opt for smart LED bulbs if you want further flexibility.
 This way, you can brighten or dim them as per your need.

 Long story short, LED lights usually don’t harm your eyes.
-If you work for long hours on the laptop or computer, we would strongly recommend opting for bright lights to adjust their brightness as and when required.
+If you work for long hours on the laptop or computer, we recommend opting for bright lights to adjust their brightness as and when required.
 This way, you can provide optimum comfort to your eyes.

 Rest assured that you do not have to change the existing light fixtures if you plan to shift to LEDs.
 These bulbs will easily fit into all regular incandescent fittings, saving you from the extra cost of buying new fixtures.